rpand/gettingncleaningdata/README.md

 # Read Me
 ## Steps to tidy and analyze the Sensor data

 A few steps were taken to transform the initial data set.
-The test and train sets have were merged and the subject identifiers and activity labels were pulled in to create a single data set.
+The test and train data sets we have were merged and the subject identifiers and activity labels were pulled in to create a single data set.
 The activity identifiers were translated from identifiers into human-readable names.
 Only the mean and standard deviation variables were kept.
 Those variables were further summarized by taking their mean for each subject/activity pair.
 The data is in "wide" format; there is a single row for each subject/activity pair, and a single column for each measurement.

 The final data set can be found in the tidyMeans.txt file, which can be read into R with read.table("tidyMeans.txt", header = TRUE).
 A detailed description of the variables can be found in CodeBook.md.
 The basic naming convention is:
 Mean{timeOrFreq}{measurement}{meanOrStd}{XYZ}